mopidy/mopidy-mpris/README.rst

 There's no configuration needed for the MPRIS extension to work.

+If Mopidy is running as an user without an X display, Mopidy-MPRIS will fail by default.
+To fix this, the config option ``system_bus`` can be set to ``true``, this will lead to Mopidy-MPRIS making itself available on the system bus.
+Few MPRIS clients will try to access MPRIS devices on the system bus.

 The following configuration values are available:

 - ``mpris/enabled``: If the MPRIS extension should be enabled or not.
 - ``mpris/desktop_file``: Path to Mopidy's ``.desktop`` file.
+- ``mpris/system_bus``: If Mopidy-MPRIS should connect to the system bus instead of the session bus.

 Usage